edwardcxyz/arkansas-monarchs/docs/partners.md

   image: /img/logo/central-ar-water.png

 - name: Electric Cooperatives of Arkansas
-  about: The Electric Cooperatives of Arkansas comprise 17 electric distribution cooperatives; Arkansas Electric Cooperatives, Inc. (AECI), a Little Rock-based cooperative that provides services to the distribution cooperatives; and Arkansas Electric Cooperative Corp.
+  about: The Electric Cooperatives of Arkansas comprise of 17 electric distribution cooperatives; Arkansas Electric Cooperatives, Inc. (AECI), a Little Rock-based cooperative that provides services to the distribution cooperatives; and Arkansas Electric Cooperative Corp.
 (AECC), a generation and transmission cooperative.
 The distribution cooperatives provide electricity to approximately 500,000 homes, farms and businesses in Arkansas and surrounding states.
   home: https://aecc.com/
   facebook: https://www.facebook.com/ElectricCooperativesofArk/
   instagram: https://www.instagram.com/electriccooperativesofark/